-As suggested by several readers now, here’s a new “landing page” for everyone interested in my Safe Withdrawal Rate Series, which has now grown to 40+ posts.
+As suggested by several readers now, here’s a new “landing page” for everyone interested in my Safe Withdrawal Rate Series, which has now grown to 50+ posts.
 What is a reader new to this topic supposed to do?
-Read from the beginning to the end?
-Seems intimidating!
+Should you read from the beginning to the end?
+That seems intimidating!
 It almost feels like there will be a quiz at the end of the series.
 No worries, there isn’t! 🙂

-How do I even get started with this series?
+How do I even get started with the Safe Withdrawal Rate Series?

-Great question!
-Well, I started with Part 1 – Introduction: This post sets the stage and explains the similarities and differences between my study and the Trinity Study.
+If you have already graduated from the FIRE basics, you will likely look for insights on Safe Withdrawal Strategies.
+When I was at that point, I wrote Part 1 – Introduction: This post sets the stage and explains the similarities and differences between my study and the Trinity Study.
 I replicate some of the Trinity Study results but also generalize the results to make them applicable to the FI/FIRE crowd; most importantly, I look at longer retirement horizons.
 If you have already read the Trinity Study, you are already skeptical about the simple naive 4% Rule and you like technical stuff, then sure, start with this one.
 But to make this series more accessible, palatable, and enjoyable to a wider audience, I also wrote some high-level posts without much technical and math mumbo jumbo.
-To get folks interested in this topic!
 Maybe you read those first to get an appetite:

 - Without diving into any math, you might enjoy these two as your first post: Part 26 – Ten Things the Makers of the 4% Rule Don’t Want you to Know and Part 50 – Ten things the “Makers” of FIRE don’t want you to know.
-As the titles suggests, these are tongue-in-cheek posts where I debunk someof the myths of surrounding FIRE and the 4% Rule.
+As the titles suggest, these are tongue-in-cheek posts where I debunk some of the myths surrounding FIRE and the 4% Rule.

-- If you attended the April 2018 CampFI in Virginia where I was one of the presenters, you’ll recognize a lot of the material in Part 27 – Why is Retirement Harder than Saving for Retirement?: Another more philosophical, not so technical post, perfectly suited for folks trying to get started.
+- If you attended the April 2018 CampFI in Virginia where I was one of the presenters, you’ll recognize a lot of the material in Part 27 – Why is Retirement Harder than Saving for Retirement?: Another more philosophical, not-so-technical post, perfectly suited for folks trying to get started.
 Probably you’ve heard about MMM’s Shockingly Simple Math and JL Collins’ Simple Path to Wealth.
-But the simplicity of accumulation assets can’t be so easily extrapolated into the withdrawal stage.
+But the simplicity of accumulating assets can’t be so easily extrapolated into the withdrawal stage.
 That phase is much more complicated and the reason why I have written 30+ parts on this topic!

 - Part 32 – You are a Pension Fund of One (or Two).
 Compare and contrast our personal challenges to those of large corporate and public pension funds.
 It turns out that I found many aspects of running my own (early) retirement finances, essentially a pension fund with two beneficiaries, that are much more complex than running a pension fund for thousands of beneficiaries!

 OK, after the intro, what else would you want to read?
-Maybe you found interesting sub-topics and the relevant links already when reading through Part 26.
-But I also present all the remaining posts as they fall into several major topics.
+Maybe you found interesting sub-topics and relevant links already when reading through Part 26 or Part 50.
+But I also present all the remaining posts as they fall into several major themes.
 And don’t worry, I also give a few suggestions on what to read when at what stage in your FIRE journey, later in the summary below…